CarsonParfitt/carsonparfitt.github.io/README.md

  - Tableau Business Intelligence Analyst Professional Certificate

 ## Work Experience (In Data)
 **Data Analyst @ Advarra  (_December 2023 - Present_)**

 ## Projects
-_The following are projects that I have worked on over the course of my Data Science certification as well as in my personal free time to continue my education and practice.
+_The following are projects that I have worked on over the course of my Data Science certification as well as in my free time to continue my education and data analysis practice.
 I do have additional Excel and Power BI work I have done in my current data analyst role upon request_

 ### IBM Data Science Certification projects